-Dr. Knutson's current interests and research focuses on the immunology and immunotherapy of breast and ovarian cancers, both the basic immunobiology and clinical translation, including clinical trials.
+The research interests of Keith L. Knutson.
+Ph.D., focus on the immunology and immunotherapy of breast and ovarian cancers, both the basic immunobiology and clinical translation, including clinical trials.

-Lastly, research is also aimed at understanding how tumors evade the immune system.
-A number of different mechanisms and several areas of immune escape are being investigated including cellular reprogramming (e.g., epithelial to mesenchymal transition); and recruitment of regulatory T cells and myeloid derived suppressor cells into the tumor microenvironment.
+- Tumors and the immune system.
+Research is also aimed at understanding how tumors evade the immune system.
+A number of different mechanisms and several areas of immune escape are being investigated, including cellular reprogramming (for example, epithelial to mesenchymal transition) and recruitment of regulatory T cells and myeloid derived suppressor cells into the tumor microenvironment.

 Dr. Knutson's research is aimed at preventing patients with cancer from relapsing after receiving optimal conventional therapies.

 - Andrew A. and Mary S. Sugg Professor of Cancer Research, 2021

 - Principal investigator, Breakthrough Award, Breast Cancer Research Program, Department of Defense, 2016-2021